akinsteph/sa-hyperlink-crawler/Explanation.md

 - Let the site owner be able to view this data

 ## How this is to be achieved technically
+This plugin achieves the goals above by:
+1. Create javascript trackiing script to collect visible links and screensize as dat on the homepage
+2. Create a REST API endpoint leveraging WordPress inbuilt Rest API to collect the data from the javascript track script
+3. Create a custom table in the wordpress installations database to store the collected data
+4. Create an Admin Page where the site owner can see the stored data
+5. Create scheduled task to delete stored data older than 7 days Since we are done with all the creating, then:
+6. We add the javascript tracking script to the homepage using the wordpress inbuilt wp_enqueue hook
+7. We add the callback for the REST API that receives, processes and send the data to the database to be stored
+8. We add method to fetch the data from the database and show it to the site owner on the admin page
+9. We add the method for the cron that handles deleting the data older than 7 days

+This entire process needs 4 major components, which are:
+### JavaScript Tracker Script
+- Runs on homepage.
+- Detects links currently visible at load (above the fold).
+- Captures viewport dimensions(screen size).
+- Sends JSON payload to backend endpoint.

+### Backend (REST API Endpoint)
+- Receives POST data at REST or admin endpoint.
+- Validates and sanitizes input.
+- Stores visits in a database table: `id, timestamp, screen_width, screen_height, hyperlink`.

+### Admin Interface
+- Accessible to site owner.
+- Displays recent visits (past 7 days).
+- Shows screen size and list of visible links per visit.
+- Includes filter or summary view (nice to have).

+### Cleanup Mechanism
+- WP cron to delete records older than 7 days.

 ## Technical Decisions Made and Reasons

 ## How this plugin achieves desired outcome per user story